gateway-fm/public-docs/docs/validators/ha/monitoring.md

 contact the authors to add your own pool of validators there and get some public metrics there and be contacted for extra information.

-To get your nodes monitored, contact via Twitter [twitter.com/ethereumPools](https://twitter.com/ethereumPools).
+To get your nodes monitored, contact them via Twitter [twitter.com/ethereumPools](https://twitter.com/ethereumPools).

 ### Beaconcha.in Mobile App